typestack/routing-controllers/README.md

     Here, we created our own middleware that prints `do something...` in the console.

-2. Second we need to load our middleware in `app.ts` before you bootstrap app:
+2. Second we need to load our middleware in `app.ts` before app bootstrap:

     ```typescript
     import {createServer} from "routing-controllers";